What is B2B customer segmentation?

 By segmenting your B2B customer lists, you can start building critical relationships with leads from the first contact.

-How B2B Segmentation Differs from B2C
+How B2B segmentation differs from B2C

 B2B segmentation requires different approaches than B2C.
 The buying process is fundamentally different.
 In consumer markets, you're targeting individuals making personal purchase decisions.
 In B2B, you're targeting organizations where multiple stakeholders influence the outcome.